JowoScript/JowoScript/README.md

 </div>
 </div>

 #### my profile has be view more 1 billions mampus yang makin iri dan goblok.
-I'm update my article profile and own company name in Wikipedia then someone reports 🤣 hahahaha president lu reports atau anggota partai masa gue di reports goblok tenan
+I'm update my article profile and own company name in Wikipedia then someone reports 🤣 hahahaha perusahaan gue saja kecil masa lebih tenar dari perusahaan besar hahaha sampai di repots

 ##### PT JowoScript Technology Indonesia does not have any open job vacancies and does not need employees because the owner company Muhammad Nurcahyo Pratomo, has been working alone all this time making products.